youzan/zent/packages/zent/src/tooltip/README_en-US.md

 #### Extra API to trigger

-`Tooltip` has some additional props depends on different triggers.like `pop`.
+`Tooltip` has some additional props depends on different triggers.
+Like `Pop`.

 #### Click